Skip to content

 For complex or staged projects we draw multiple TGSs — one per stage — and sequence them in a staging matrix so the site team knows which plan is active on which day.
 For short-duration works we can turn around a single TGS in 24 to 48 hours with the right site information.
 For larger TMPs with multiple stages and road classes, typical turnaround is 5 to 10 business days.

-We also do TCP audits.
-If you've got a plan from another provider and you're not confident in it — or if a reviewer has come back with comments you don't understand — we'll audit the drawing against AS 1742.3 and TCAWS and give you a straight written assessment.
+We also audit third-party TGSs (and any legacy TCP drawings still in circulation).
+If you've got a plan from another provider and you're not confident in it — or if a reviewer has come back with comments you don't understand — we'll audit the drawing against AS 1742.3, AGTTM and TCAWS and give you a straight written assessment.
 Sometimes the existing plan is fine and the reviewer is wrong; sometimes it needs significant rework.
 Either way, we'll tell you honestly.

 ROL lodgement is part of the service.
 For TfNSW-classified roads we lodge the ROL application, handle any Traffic Management Centre (TMC) queries, and manage revisions if TMC requests changes.
 Typical ROL turnaround from TfNSW is 10 to 21 business days for standard impacts; higher-impact occupancies can take 6+ weeks.
 We build that into the project timeline upfront.